ROvACC/docs/training/DELIVERY.md

 The transponder is a device installed in the plane used to identify the aircraft and correlate the target with the flight plan.
 What you need to know about the transponder is that aircraft are required to use it in controlled airspace and that it can be operated in 3 modes.

-Functionality of the transponder: the aircraft is set a code in the transponder, a code that is transmitted to the radar, the radar identifies a position from where a signal is emitted and is transmitted to the CWP (controller work position), where ATC is tasked with identifying the aircraft that displays a certain code and link or correlate the target on the screen with the flight plan related to that aircraft.
+Functionality of the transponder: the pilot of the aircraft set a code in the transponder, a code that is transmitted to the radar, the radar identifies a position from where a signal is emitted and is transmitted to the CWP (controller work position), where ATC is tasked with identifying the aircraft that displays a certain code and link or correlate the target on the screen with the flight plan related to that aircraft.
 As a DEL controller, your job is not to identify the aircraft on the radar because you work in a non-radar environment, but only to instruct the pilot to set a certain transponder code.

 There are 4 operating modes of the transponder: